 For location and hours, please visit their website – Serendipity 3

-I tried one from Kossar’s while on the Big Onion Walking tour and it was one of the stops.
-Bialys may not be on everyone’s yummy list.
-I do think it is acquired because some people may compare it to their favorite bagel with a schmear.
-It is different and that can sometimes be a good thing.
+I tried one from Kossar’s while on the Big Onion Walking tour, and it was one of the stops.
+Bialys may not be on everyone’s list, and I do think it is an acquired taste.
+Some people may compare it to their favorite bagel with a schmear.
+It is different, and that can sometimes be a good thing.

-Located in Chelsea and inside the Jane Hotel this restaurant treated me well.
-I ate here twice since Old Rose was in the hotel that I was staying at for a couple days.
-The restaurant was much better than the hotel, I will admit that!
+Located in Chelsea, and inside the Jane Hotel this restaurant treated me well.
+I ate here twice since Old Rose was in the hotel that I was staying at for a couple of days.
+The restaurant was much better than the hotel, I will admit that.

 I also had the Trio of Gelato for dessert.
 Their gelato was quite impressive that I asked the server if it was from a local gelateria.
 It tasted something very special.
 She told me that it was imported from Italy.
 I was impressed but a bit shocked as sometimes imported gelato does not travel well.
 The quality of freshness can become compromised.
-Now I will say in this case, their imported gelato tasted very creamy, was fresh and full of flavor!
+Now I will say in this case, their imported gelato tasted very creamy and fresh, quite impressive.

 Peanut Butter & Co

-The Elvis with bacon added was my choice of sandwiches.
-It was comprised of peanut butter, banana, honey and bacon on toasted bread.
-It was pretty delicious and a level up from the PB&J’s that my mother made for me while growing up!
+The Elvis, with bacon added was my choice of sandwiches.
+It was made of peanut butter, banana, honey, and bacon on toasted bread.
+It was pretty delicious and a level up from the PB&J’s that my mother made for me while growing up.